peytontolbert/GCBMS/implementation_docs/llm_agent_implementation.md

 # LLM Agent Module Implementation

 ## Overview
-The `LLMAgent` module serves as the core component of the LLM-powered system, responsible for processing user inputs, determining appropriate actions, modifying codebases, handling errors, and logging internal processes.
-It integrates various sub-components to ensure seamless interaction and robust functionality.
+The `LLMAgent` module serves as the core component of the LLM-powered system, responsible for processing user inputs, determining appropriate actions, modifying codebases, handling errors, and logging internal processes. **Leveraging Large Language Models (LLMs) through the `ChatGPT` client, it integrates various sub-components to ensure seamless interaction and robust functionality.**

 ## Components